 How can you exercise your data subject rights?

-Attention residents of California or the European Union Only: if you would like to submit a request regarding your Personal Information we hold about you, please fill out this Web Form.
+Attention residents of states with Consumer Privacy Protection laws or the European Union Only: if you would like to submit a request regarding your Personal Information we hold about you, please fill out this Web Form.
 Our privacy team will examine your request and respond to you as quickly as possible.
 Residents of California or the European Union may also call 1-877-562-2789 to initiate a request for your Personal Information by phone.

 Please note that we may still use any aggregated and de-identified Personal Information that does not identify any individual, and we may also retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.